Transport in Petah Tikva: Light rail

-The Red Line depot will also be located in Petah Tikva, next to the Kiryat Aryeh business park.
+The Red Line depot is also located in Petah Tikva, next to the Kiryat Aryeh Business Park.

 Buses

 A number of bus companies operate throughout the city, with numerous terminals.
 The Egged Bus Cooperative handles inter-city lines, the Dan Bus Company is responsible for lines from Petah Tikva to other cities in the Gush Dan area as well as to the West Bank (but not lines within Petah Tikva), while Afikim handles lines within the city.

 The transfer of internal lines from Dan to Kavim was made in April 2006 amid severe opposition from Petah Tikva's residents.
 In 2016, the lines were transferred again from Kavim to Afikim.

 The main bus terminal in Petah Tikva is the central bus station.
 Other terminals include the Sirkin Terminal, Beit Rivka, the Kaplan/Beilinson Terminal and the nearby mall, which is also a large transport hub.
 The main junctions of the city which serve as major inter-city bus stops are Segula Junction (roads 40/481), Ganim Junction (roads 40/483), Sirkin Junction (roads 40/4713) and Geha Interchange (roads 4/481).

 In August 2009, Petah Tikva became the first city in Israel to deploy electronic signs on regular bus stations throughout the city.
 Six such stations were set up in the pilot run, and 50 are slated eventually.